csaid/csaid.github.io/_posts/2020-12-26-two-things-that-confused-me-about-cross-entropy.md

 * Second, $$ y_i $$ (when not wrapped by a $$ p $$) is a *label*, not an indicator!
 When the event has an outcome of 1, $$ y_i $$ is 1.
 When it has an outcome of 0, $$ y_i $$ is 0.
 In previous formulas, as you loop through classes you would set $$ y_j $$ to be 1 whenever the outcome was the class being considered; otherwise you set it to 0.
 * While not a notational difference, this formula sums over events (and then enumerates a sum over classes), whereas the first formula in this section only sums over classes.

-The image below summarizes the many confusing difference between these formulas.
+The image below summarizes the many confusing differences between these formulas.

 <img src='/assets/2020_cross_entropy/cross-entropy.png'>